 - 10. Arcadia University (Glenside, Pennsylvania)

 Looking for the best school?
 Worry no more because we have already done the research for you.

-The following are the top 10 best universities in the United States that offer genetic counseling programs.
+The following are the top 10 best universities in the United States that offer genetic counseling graduate programs.

 Top 10 Genetic Counseling Graduate Programs